TwitterFacebookpinterest

 The Astra diagnostics system

-According to the Plan of corrective measures No. 13-pl approved on February 14, 2017, in the wake of the Progress MS-04 launch accident, the Soyuz MS spacecraft was supposed to be equipped with the Universal Small-scale Radio-telemetry System, UMRTS, which could be a great help in the investigation of the mishap.
-The new Astra-06 avionics unit, developed at NPO IT in Korolev, was expected to replace the originally planned Skut-40 system to monitor extremely fast-changing parameters during the ascent to orbit and the separation of the spacecraft from the launch vehicle within the onboard measurement system, SBI.
+According to the Plan of Corrective Measures No. 13-pl approved on Feb.
+14, 2017, in the wake of the Progress MS-04 launch accident, the Soyuz MS spacecraft was supposed to be equipped with the Universal Small-scale Radio-telemetry System, UMRTS, which could be a great help in the investigation of the mishap.
+The new Astra-06 avionics unit, developed at NPO IT in Korolev, was expected to replace the originally planned Skut-40 system to monitor extremely fast-changing parameters during the ascent to orbit and the separation of the spacecraft from the launch vehicle within the Onboard Measurement System, SBI.
 It was a part of a wider plan to thoroughly analyze flight dynamics of the Soyuz rockets carrying transport ships in order to prevent accidents.

 Along with the Astra system, a network of sensors would be installed on the exterior of Progress and Soyuz vehicles to measure impacts and vibrations during the flight.
 It included six accelerometers ALE048-1 and nine vibration data converters ANS114-01.
-In order to control the Astra's equipment, the BOKP 11F732.7421-0A5 instrument in the flight control system was upgraded, along with its software, and necessary additional wiring.
+In order to control the Astra's equipment, the BOKP 11F732.7421-0A5 instrument in the flight control system was upgraded, along with its software and necessary wiring added.

 Finally, a special antenna, called SLIYu.464611.001, was installed on the exterior of the Instrument Module, PAO, to transmit data from the Astra system.